froger-me/wp-packages-update-server/packages.md

 ___
 #### signed_url

-The `signed_url` operation returns a pubilc URL signed with a token to download a package with the `download` [operation](#download).
+The `signed_url` operation returns a public URL signed with a token to download a package with the `download` [operation](#download).
 By default, the token is reusable and the URL is valid for 60 minutes.
 If the package does not exist on the file system or in the Remote Repository Service, the operation fails.

 ```php
 $url = 'https://domain.tld/wppus-package-api/package-type/package-slug/'; // Replace domain.tld with the domain where WP Packages Update Server is installed, package-type with the type of package (plugin or theme), and package-slug with the slug of the package